top of page

 The program is open to anyone interested in an immersive journey to understand the people, the ecological biodiversity, the culture and traditions along with the sustainable livelihood practices in relation to the modern development paradigm of the local communities.
 We encourage participants coming from diverse institutional and professional backgrounds or even those who are just nature enthusiasts.

-• There will be an application form for participants where they will have to share basic information along with their Curriculum Vitae and a Statement of Purpose (200-400 words) regarding their interest in the program.
+There will be an application form for participants where they will have to share basic information along with their interests in the program and their background.

 Haven Farm is situated in Upper Sepi on the edge of the Singalila National Forest.
 It is a family-owned and operated farm with Daniel and his wife Maren, as the proprietors and our dear hosts for the event.
 Daniel and Maren started Haven Farm 10 years ago.
 "We have started slowly and built it into what it is today."
 Haven Farm is a place for people to come, relax and restore.
 A place to connect with our land, nature and culture.
 As a family, they are learning and implementing the principles of permaculture as well as learning traditional practices from the Sepi community.
 They now host visitors from all over the world.